erfan-amani/mern-chat-api/README.md

 # Mern chat api
-Real time chat application with jwt authentication This is the backend directory of mern chat
+Real time chat application with jwt authentication<br />
+This is the backend directory of mern chat

 Technologies used in this boilerplate are: